 Entering Escrow in Florida

 Escrow is the time period between signing the purchase agreement and closing on the house.
-You will choose an escrow or title agent; a neutral third party to serve as intermediary and supervise the process (preparing title reports, removing buyer contingencies, holding and disbursing funds, and so on).
+You and the buyer will agree on an escrow or title agent; a neutral third party to serve as intermediary and supervise the process (preparing title reports, removing buyer contingencies, holding and disbursing funds, and so on).

 The buyer typically has a lot more to do during this time period than the seller.
 By the close of escrow, the buyer will need to finalize financing, remove all contingencies, have the house appraised (normally required by mortgage lenders), and get title insurance—usually under the deadlines set by the purchase agreement.

 Issues often come up that require negotiating, such as who will pay for repair problems identified in an inspection report.
-The buyer may insist that you pay to remedy a home defect or lower the purchase price.
-If you cannot reach an acceptable agreement, the buyer may have the right to back out of the deal.
+The buyer might, after viewing the report, insist that you pay to remedy a home defect or lower the purchase price.
+If you cannot reach an acceptable agreement, the buyer likely has the right to back out of the deal without forfeiting the earnest money deposit.

 Attending the Closing of Your Florida Home